Szybka Kolej Miejska (Tricity): Historic equipment

 when the traction voltage was changed from 800 V to 3000 V. After this change many of them were used as technical cars or even as holiday houses for PKP employees.
 The EMU found in Tuchola Forest had probably been used for this last purpose.

-The EMU is now waiting in the SKM sheds in Gdynia Cisowa and will probably be used as an old-style customer service office on one of the stops.
-The train is well preserved and SKM officials say the renovation will not be difficult.

 Social problems

 A big problem for SKM are homeless people who in winter time seek shelter in the trains.
 SKM is trying to solve security problems in the trains, problems that are especially evident at night.
 Security is handled by SOK (Służba Ochrony Kolei, Rail Protection Office) officers and private security companies.
 Police and City Guard patrols are also more common than they once were.
 Another essential problem for SKM management are people defacing Electrical Multiple Units (EMUs) with graffiti.
 The company's spokesman, Wróblewski, assumes annually costs of removing paint from the trains as c.
 150,000 zł (about US$50,000).

-The company
+Company

 General information

 PKP Szybka Kolej Miejska w Trójmieście is a limited company.
 It is part of the PKP Group, which was founded in 2001 after PKP had been split into several companies in order to meet European Union standards.
 SKM is responsible for passenger transport across Tricity, and is fully dependent on PKP SA company.
 SKM is one of the companies which is set for quick privatization.

 The main goal of the company is to manage the special rail line (PKP rail line 250) and provide urban rail transport.
 The incorporation act was signed on December 22, 2000, and the company was registered on December 29, 2000.
 Operations began on July 1, 2001.

 Although it noted a loss in 2003, SKM posted profits in previous years, as well as in 2004 and 2005.
 The company is involved in many cultural events in Tricity, mainly as a sponsor.
 SKM is managed by a two-person management board.